 If your Parisian fantasy involves romantic evenings in a historic hotel, awaking to the aroma of freshly baked croissants and café au lait, here’s some good news: you need not be French aristocracy to make your dreams come true.
 With more than 2,000 hotels, the City of Light gives visitors stylish options in all price ranges, and a place with historic charm is practically a given.
 In terms

-terms of location and price, there are more hotels on the Rive Droite (the Right Bank) offering formal luxury with premium service than on the Rive Gauche (the Left Bank), where the hotels are frequently smaller and richer in old-fashioned charm.
-The Rive Droite’s 1er, 8e, and 16e arrondissements are still the most exclusive, and the prices there reflect that.
-Some of these palatial hotels charge more than €750 a night for standard rooms.
-Due to ongoing renovations at three major landmark luxury hotels, the Hôtel Ritz, Hôtel de Crillon, and Hôtel Plaza Athénée, other worthy establishments are strutting their premium stuff.
-Less-expensive alternatives on the Rive Droite can be found in the fashionable Marais quarter (3e and 4e arrondissements).
-The hotbed of chic hotels on the Rive Gauche is the 6e arrondissement; choices get cheaper in the 5e and 7e.
-Some excellent budget deals can be found slightly off the beaten track in the 9e, 10e, 13e, and 20e arrondissements.
+But those on a budget should fear not, because less expensive alternatives on the Rive Droite can be found in the fashionable Marais quarter (3e and 4e arrondissements), and a slew of newcomers have laid their cornerstones in the newly chic 9e.
+A hotbed of stylish hotels are in the Rive Gauche's 6e arrondissement; choices get somewhat cheaper in the 5e and 7e.
+Everything from excellent budget deals to splendid designer spaces can now be found slightly off the beaten track in the 10e, 13e, and 20e arrondissements.
 Wherever possible, in the more expensive neighborhoods we’ve located budget hotels—check out the handful of budget-priced sleeps in the shadow of Notre-Dame, St-Germain-des-Prés, and the Louvre.